Chapter 2

 • What do I need to protect the most?
 In the example of the rapper, the unreleased music would be the answer.

 • Who do I need to protect it from?
-For the rapper, this could include online hackers and those physically with access to the songs.
+For the rapper, that could be online hackers and those who are physically with him and have access to the songs.

 • What are the chances of it happening?
-For the rapper, if they're famous enough, it's quite likely.
+For the rapper, if he's famous enough, it's quite likely.

 • What will happen if I fail?
-For the rapper, this could cost them financially.
+For the rapper, that could cost him financially.

 • What can I do to protect it?
-For the rapper's example, they could use encrypted hard drives and restrict access to prevent human errors.
+For the rapper's example, he could use encrypted hard drives and restrict access to others to prevent human errors.

 What do I need to protect the most?

-To answer this question for yourself, you first need to list what you value the most.
-It could be your digital assets, like your cryptocurrencies, the information you have, such as your emails, contacts, messages, or important files.
+To answer this question for yourself, you need to first list what you value the most.
+It could be your digital assets, like your cryptocurrencies, the information you have, like your emails, your contacts, your messages, or some files that are important to you.
 Whatever you value, write them down.

-Make your list like this: specify what data it is that you're protecting, how and where you're keeping it, who you want to allow access to it, and what can be done to prevent unauthorized access.
+Make your list like this: what data it is that you're protecting, how and where you're keeping it, who you want to allow to have access to it, and what can be done to prevent unauthorized access to it.

-Once you've written your list, prioritize it based on the most valuable to the least valuable data.
-Then, you can take a step forward.
+When you write your list, prioritize it based on the most valuable to the least valuable data.
+Then you can take a step forward.

 Who do I need to protect it from?

-It can be anyone or anything, depending on your personal situation.
-For an activist, for example, it could be governments.
-For someone protesting against fascism, it could be neo-Nazi hackers and doxxers.
-For a business, it could be their competitors.
+It can be anyone and anything; it's up to your personal situation.
+For an activist, for example, it could be the government.
+For someone who protests against fascism, it could be neo-Nazi hackers and doxxers.
+For a business, it can be their competitors.

 Try making a list of those who might be interested in getting their hands on your assets or data.
-Your list can include individuals, federal agencies, corporations, doxxing groups, cults—anything you think might be relevant.
+Your list can include individuals, a federal agency, a corporation, a doxxing group, a cult, anything—you know it better.

-This list can help you understand what and who you're up against, what they can do, and what costs they might be willing to pay to get their hands on your data.
+This list can help you see what and who you're standing against, what they can do, and what costs they might be willing to pay to get their hands on your data.
 It helps you see more clearly and realistically.

 What are the chances of it happening?

 Not everything that might happen will happen.
-Write down the threats that you think are likely to occur, as many as you can think of, and then rate them based on their probability.
+Write down the threats that you think are going to happen, as many as you can think of, and then rate them based on their probability of happening.
 Is it highly probable to happen?
-Is it unlikely?
+Is it rarely going to happen?
 Is it even possible to protect your data against it?

 For example, you might get struck by lightning when it's raining and die, but how probable is that?
 Would you find an insulating shelter until the rain ends?
 No, because there's a low chance of it happening.
 Or you might crash your car every time you get behind the wheel to drive, but do you stop driving?
 No. Or you might get shot if you go to a gang war zone, and you probably won't, because it's quite likely to happen.
-The same applies to your threat modeling—you need to rate the threats based on their probability of happening.
+The same goes for your threat modeling; you need to rate the threats based on their probability of happening.

 What will happen if I fail?

-Next, you need to consider the consequences of failing to protect your data.
-For example, if an anti-fascist protester's home address and information are put online by doxxers, it could pose physical threats to their safety.
-If a company fails to protect its data, hackers or competitors might corrupt all the company's data, leading to bankruptcy.
-Or, in my case, if someone were to read the memes I send to my friends on Telegram, probably nothing horrible would happen to me.
+Then you need to see what the consequences of failing to protect your data are.
+For example, for an anti-fascist protester, if doxxers put his home address and all information online, it could pose physical threats to him.
+Or, if a company fails to protect its data, hackers or competitors might corrupt all the company's data and drive it toward bankruptcy.
+On the other hand, if I, who sends memes to my friends on Telegram, have my messages read by someone, probably nothing horrible will happen to me.

 You need to write down what the attackers might want to do when they get their hands on your data.
-Will the harm they cause be minor enough that you wouldn't bother?
-Or is it severe enough that it could be life-threatening?
-You need to address those potential consequences.
+Will the harm they cause be so little that you wouldn't bother?
+Or is it so significant that it could be life-threatening?
+You need to address these questions.

 What can I do to protect it?

-Then, you can move on to researching what can be done to protect that data, what costs come with those measures, and how much they'll complicate your life, or if you're willing to make the effort.
+Then you can move on to doing your research, seeing what can be done to protect that data, what costs will come with it, and how much it will make your life harder.
+Are you willing to take the effort?

-For example, if you have cryptocurrencies, you can explore how to protect your assets.
-You might need to implement multisignature wallets, or store your assets offline on a secure and dedicated machine with encryption and no additional software.
+For example, if you have cryptocurrencies, you can see how you might protect your assets.
+You might need to implement multi-signature wallets or store your assets offline on a safe and dedicated machine with encryption and no additional software on it.

 Then you take action

-After designing your threat model, you can move on to taking action.
-For example, with cryptocurrency assets, you can start by backing up your assets on paper, storing them somewhere safe, using an offline and audited wallet, downloading your own blockchain instead of relying on other nodes run by others, or even purchasing a dedicated machine specifically hardened for this need and purpose.
+After you design your threat model, you can move on to taking action toward it.
+In the example of cryptocurrency assets, you can start by backing up your assets on paper, putting it somewhere safe, using an offline and audited wallet, downloading your own blockchain instead of relying on nodes run by others, and even buying a dedicated machine specifically hardened for this need and purpose.

-You might create a checklist at this point to ensure you don't forget anything and implement all the actions you believe will keep your data secure.
+You might create a checklist at this point to make sure you don't forget anything and implement all the actions you think would keep your data secure.

 Common threats when threat modeling

-Different threats require different actions; there would be no action you can take to protect yourself from all of them.
+Different threats require different actions; there is no action you can take to protect yourself from all of them.
 And that's fine—you don't need to.
 That's why you designed a threat model: to take actions on the most probable and most consequential threats based on your own personal situation.

-Your threats might not be among this list of common threats; they might require their unique strategies to protect yourself against.
+Your threats might not be among this list of common threats.
+They might require unique strategies to protect yourself against.
 Again, you should act on your threat model.
 These are some concepts that I will refer to in this book, especially in this chapter:

-• Anonymity: Separating and protecting your real identity from your online activities, shielding yourself from anyone or anything wanting to unveil your vigilante mask and expose your real face.
+• Anonymity: Separating and protecting your real identity from your online activities, protecting yourself from anyone/anything wanting to take your vigilante mask and see your real face.

-• Targeted Attacks: Shielding yourself from hackers, doxxers, government agencies, etc., that are specifically trying to get their hands on your data.
+• Targeted Attacks: Protecting yourself from hackers, doxxers, government agencies, etc., that are specifically trying to get their hands on your data.

-• Passive Attacks: Defending yourself against attacks that target a large group of people, like when a company gets hacked and their data breaches to the public, or malware and scammers targeting thousands of people.
+• Passive Attacks: Protecting yourself from attacks that target a large group of people, such as when a company gets hacked and their data breaches to the public, or from malware and scammers targeting thousands of people.

 • Service Providers: Protecting your data from service providers, like your ISP, usually through end-to-end encryption of your communications.

-• Mass Surveillance: Shielding yourself from surveillance systems that target the mass population, usually done by governments, but the websites that track you across the web are also in this category.
+• Mass Surveillance: Protecting yourself from surveillance systems that target the mass population, usually done by governments, but also includes websites that track you across the web.

-• Big Tech Surveillance: Safeguarding yourself from big tech companies that profit from tracking you on the internet and selling your data for advertisement, like Google, Facebook, etc.
+• Big Tech Surveillance: Protecting yourself from big tech companies that profit from tracking you on the internet and selling your data for advertisement, like Google, Facebook, etc.

-• Public Exposure: Limiting the data available of you publicly on the internet, for example, your personal data indexed by search engines, etc.
+• Public Exposure: Limiting the data available about you publicly on the internet, for example, your personal data indexed by search engines, etc.

 • Censorship: Bypassing digital censorship or avoiding being censored when using the internet or putting something out on the internet.